KristiyanDinev/RestaurantSystem/README.md

 ## Orders

 You can't cancel your order, when the current status of the order is other then `pending`.
-*Note: the pending status check is located in `Services/OrderService.cs function DeleteOrder(int orderId)`*
+*Note: the pending status check is located in `Services/OrderService.cs function DeleteOrder(int orderId)`, but the string itself is in `Database/DatabaseContext.cs string DefaultOrder_CurrentStatus`*

 Users can order home delivery from `POST /Order/Start` endpoint.

-Waitress staff can place orders in the restaurant they work in from `... work in progress..` endpoint.
+Waitress staff can place orders in the restaurant they work in from `... work in progress...` endpoint.

 When client starts a websocket and starts to track his own orders.
 He sends a JSON like: `{"orders": [1, 2, 3]}`
 - The orders, which will be tracked by the websocket.
 No matter what kind of order it is.
 Still, it will be tracked.

 Orders have a `TableNumber`, which is a string and it can be null if it is a online order.

+The only websocket for now is `/ws/orders` which is to set listeners for all of the order ids.
+That client should only receive JSON data from teh server regarding updates on only these orders, no matter if they are the user's or not.

 ## Cart

 You need an account and selected restaurant, so you can ses your cart.